 Collateralized Debt Obligations.
-Collateralized debt obligations ("CDOs") include collateralized loan obligations ("CLOs") and other similarly structured securities.
-CDOs include collateralized bond obligations ("CBOs"), collateralized loan obligations ("CLOs") and other similarly structured securities.
+Collateralized debt obligations ("CDOs") include collateralized loan obligations ("CLOs"), collateralized bond obligations ("CBOs"), and other similarly structured securities.
 CBOs and CLOs are types of asset backed securities.
 A CBO is a trust which is backed by a diversified pool of high risk, below investment grade fixed income securities.
 CLOs are types of asset backed securities.
-A CBO is a trust which is backed securities.
 A CLO is a trust typically collateralized by a pool of loans, which may include, among others, domestic and foreign senior secured loans, senior unsecured loans, and subordinate corporate loans, including loans that may be rated below investment grade or equivalent unrated loans.
 The risks of an investment in a CDO depend largely on the type of the collateral securities and the class of the CDO in which the Fund invests.
 CDOs carry additional risks including, but not limited to, (i) the possibility that distributions from collateral securities will not be adequate to make interest or other payments, (ii) the collateral may decline in value or default, (iii) the Fund may invest in CDOs that are subordinate to other classes, and (iv) the complex structure of the security may not be fully understood at the time of investment and may produce disputes with the issuer or unexpected investment results.